How to Win Channel Partner Interest in Today’s Complex and Competitive Environment!

 - Greater ROI

-Due to less risk and the short-term ROI, passive partner recruitment is favored amongst most manufacturers.
+Due to less risk and the short-term ROI, a passive channel partner recruitment process is favored amongst most manufacturers.
 Although “waiting” for solution providers certainly has its benefits, proactive partner recruitment is by far the more profitable, rationale and sustainable strategy to pursue.

-What does a proactive partner recruitment campaign entail?
+What does a proactive channel partner recruitment process entail?

 - Understanding what makes a business partner “strategic;” qualities that align with your business